 Many trademarks have been registered over the years and more and more applications for trademarks are submitted every day.
-This often leads to conflict of interests between different competitors.
+This often leads to a conflict of interests between different competitors.

 Following the amendments made in March 2011 of the Law on Marks and Geographical Indications (LMGI), a trademark opposition procedure, the so-called opposition system, was introduced.
-Under this system, the experts in the Patent Office of Republic of Bulgaria do not check for the existence of earlier trademarks.
+Under this system, the experts in the Patent Office of the Republic of Bulgaria do not check for the existence of earlier trademarks.
 They only carry out expertise on the merits of applications for registration of trademarks only on absolute grounds for refusal.
 In case the mark does not fall within the scope of Art.
 11 of the LMGI, the application is published in the Official Bulletin of the Patent Office.
 Therefore, apart from successful marketing, the most important task of any proprietor of a trademark is also to maintain that trademark through the years.
 Therefore, it is necessary to carry out the so-called “trademark monitoring” so that opposition can be organized in time if attempts to register an identical or similar mark are made.

-The purpose of this publication is to provide more information on the opposition to a national trade mark application filed at the Patent Office of the Republic of Bulgaria.
+The purpose of this publication is to provide more information on the opposition to a national trademark application filed at the Patent Office of the Republic of Bulgaria.

-Opposition may be filed by:
+An opposition may be filed by:

 - the proprietor of an earlier trademark acc. to Art.
 12, para.
 2 and 3 of the Law on Marks and Geographical Indications;

 - the licensee of an exclusive license of the earlier mark;

 - the actual proprietor of an unregistered trademark which is used in the commercial activity on the territory of the Republic of Bulgaria and for which an application for registration has been filed;

 - the proprietor of a mark applied for in the name of an agent or representative of the proprietor without his consent.